4 Exercises to Maintain Mental Clarity in Old Age

 1. Challenge the Stroop effect

-You may have probably seen an image with a series of words written in different colors.
-For example, the word “blue” may really be written in green, the word “black” in yellow, etc. This image is based on a psychological principle called the Stroop Effect.
+You’ve probably seen one of those pictures with a series of words written in different colors.
+For example, the word “blue” may really be written in green, the word “black” in yellow, etc. This image is based on a psychological principle called the Stroop effect.

-This will exercise both hemispheres of the brain that respond to the perception of text and color.
+This will be a workout for both brain hemispheres, because they have respond to the perception of text and color.

-You might find it difficult at first, but it will be very helpful to prevent illnesses like Alzheimer’s disease.
+You might find it hard at first, but doing this exercise regularly can be helpful for preventing illnesses like Alzheimer’s disease.
 It can also help you:

 - Create new connections between the two hemispheres of your brain.